GfSE/SAF-Specification/developing-saf/concept/concepts.md

 1..* [System Function](#System-Function) SFNallocatedToLET 1 [Logical SOI](#Logical-SOI)

 Specifies the fact that a System Function is assigned to a Logical SOI.
-Note: This fact may be derived from the Usage of Function of a System Function allocated to a Logical SOI Constituent.
+Note: This fact may be derived from the Usage of a System Function in a System Process allocated to a Logical Context SOI Role.
 ## SFNboundedByNFR
 1 [System Function](#System-Function) SFNboundedByNFR 0..* [Non-functional Requirement](#Non-functional-Requirement)